MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/file-structure.md

 For more information on declarations within a namespace, see [user-defined types](xref:microsoft.quantum.guide.types#user-defined-types), [operations](xref:microsoft.quantum.guide.operationsfunctions#defining-new-operations), and [functions](xref:microsoft.quantum.guide.operationsfunctions#defining-new-functions).

 The only text that can appear outside of a namespace declaration is comments.
-In particular, documentation comments (more details below) for a namespace precede the declaration.
+In particular, documentation comments for a namespace precede the declaration.
+For more information, see [Documentation comments](#documentation-comments) in this article.

 ## Namespace Declarations

-A Q# file typically has just one namespace declaration, but may have none (and be empty or just contain comments) or may contain multiple namespaces.
+A Q# file typically has just one namespace declaration, but could have none (and be empty or just contain comments) or could contain multiple namespaces.
-Namespace declarations may not be nested.
+Namespace declarations can not be nested.

 You can declare the same namespace in multiple Q# files that are compiled together, as long as there are no type, operation, or function declarations with the same name.
 In particular, it is invalid to define the same type in the same namespace in multiple files, even if the declarations are identical.